boylesoftware/x2node-tutorial/README.md

 }
 ```

-to the `/orders` endpoint, we are again going to get a 500 error.
+to the `/orders` endpoint, we are again going to get an [HTTP 500](https://tools.ietf.org/html/rfc7231#section-6.6.1) error.

 This time, we want to preprocess new order records and automatically consolidate line items referring to the same product before saving the order.
 So, in our `orders.js` handler we can add the following hook: